 Why is Reporting Such a Problem?

 I have seen, and indeed found myself in the middle of, a number of service environments where nobody was in the least happy with the reporting provided.
 All data should be provided to support a purpose.
 Anecdotal evidence suggests that where the purpose and role is clear and stable, the reporting tends to be good too.
-The question of “how to ensure reporting is effective?” is thus addressed first by addressing clarity of purpose.
+If you first think of your body’s purpose you can answer “how to ensure reporting is effective?”.
 In this article I shall pass over “informatics”.
 Good design most definitely enhances the speed of assimilation and impact of information.

-In a small service or organisation, extensive work to generate elegant written and graphical reports will not be justified, and you will work with what your suppliers have readily to hand.
-In larger services, greater effort will be warranted.
+In a small service or organisation, extensive work to generate elegant written and graphical reports will not be justified.
+You will work with what your suppliers have readily to hand.
+Greater effort will be warranted in larger services.
 One of the best examples I have seen was from my days as an accountant.
 The CEO required a two-page letter on the state of the business each month.
 Although led by finance, it addressed aspects including HR and change programme progress.
-This brief presentation of the essential facts was supported by extensive data as raw material and was delivered through an interactive discussion, the written version later being widely circulated.
+This brief presentation of the essential facts was supported by extensive data and was delivered through an interactive discussion, the written version later being widely circulated.

 Problem 1: Clarity of purpose

 There are many ways in which a customer may choose to cut the different purposes of governance between a number of bodies.
-Most end up using a broadly common model, whilst some find that because of the size, complexity or otherwise of their service it is appropriate to combine or separate these functions.
+Most end up using a broadly common model.
 However you choose to divide functions between various boards and meetings, each convening on its own schedule, each must have its terms of reference defined.
 Good terms are collectively exhaustive and mutually exclusive, so it is clear which matters are addressed by which bodies.
 The terms should also contain a pro-forma agenda.
 So if one is to review performance against the Service Level Agreement (SLA), the reporting should contain current data to permit this.

 Problem 2: Mental Meandering

 Many reports wander through a series of points without ever reaching a conclusion or clarifying an issue.
 At the height of the 2nd World War, Churchill wrote a masterly memorandum to his War Cabinet (see below).
 To write clearly (or present pertinent statistics), the challenge is that one must think clearly.
-In this, Churchill provided a fine example.
+In this, Churchill provided a fine example (free registration to download).
 Wonderful to observe; difficult to emulate.
 For lesser mortals needing help, Barbara Minto’s “Pyramid Principle” provides an excellent guide.

 For a service report, the critical questions are frequently: